Texas Business Name Search: Everything You Need to Know

 There are no limits for name reservation renewals.

 Registering a Business Name in Texas

-A name registration can be filed by any organization authorized to execute business in Texas.
+A name registration, which is valid for one year and can be renewed, may be filed by any organization authorized to execute business in Texas.
 Banks, trust companies, savings associations, insurance companies, or foreign filing entities unregistered to transact business in Texas (according to Texas Business Organizations Code) can also file.
 The purpose of registering a name is so that the Secretary of State does not file an additional certificate of formation or registration application under any name that could be considered the same, somehow similar, or considered deceptively similar.